Land-based clean-up program

 The 2021 and 2022 floods left debris in waterways, along shorelines and on public and private lands.
 This program focusses on removing man-made flood debris left on public land and eligible private land.

 When storms and floods in March 2021 washed large amounts of debris into our waterways, the EPA led the clean-up of our waterways and shorelines.
 Multiple floods in 2022 have generated a large amount of debris requiring further clean-up efforts.
-We continue to deliver a program to remove man-made flood debris left on other public land and eligible private land.
+We continue to deliver a program to remove large and hazardous man-made flood debris left on public and private land.

 The Land-based Clean-up Program focuses on clearing flood debris from public land and eligible debris on private land.
 The Program follows the largest ever clean-up of waterways and shorelines in NSW.